-Children and youth are agents of change and should be given the space and modalities to contribute to disaster risk reduction, in accordance with legislation, national practice and educational curricula..Sendai Framework 2015-2030 analyses how the DRR initiatives in the 10 countries in eastern Africa are targeting the above-mentioned categories of people.
+Children and youth are agents of change and should be given the space and modalities to contribute to disaster risk reduction, in accordance with legislation, national practice and educational curricula (Sendai Framework 2015-2030).

-3.4.1 Women
+3 4 1 Women

 Disasters have different effects for men and women.
 Their response to disasters is equally different.
 This reflects gender inequalities and social exclusion issues caused by socioeconomic conditions, cultural beliefs, and traditional practices that have repeatedly put women at a disadvantage.
 The situation is exacerbated by the multiple roles that women play within the society that also intensifies pre-existing response and recovery inequalities.
-These are especially true in eastern Africa, where women typically depend on subsistence agriculture-a sector highly dependent on weather conditions; while formal remunerated jobs are often the exclusive domain of men.
-The systematic social and economic marginalization of women is also mirrored in the leadership sphere, where they are often excluded from decisionmaking processes and fora at multiple levels.
+These are especially true in Eastern Africa, where women typically depend on subsistence agriculture- a sector highly dependent on weather conditions; while formal remunerated jobs are often the exclusive domain of men.
+The systematic social and economic marginalization of women is also mirrored in the leadership sphere, where they are often excluded from decision-making processes and fora at multiple levels.
 The problem is that DRM efforts tend to be gender blind, set at a male default, which often leaves women and in most cases girls suffering greater consequences.
 This exclusion reinforces inequalities, as women's voices and perspectives are not represented in decisions made on disaster risk reduction and preparedness.